-Here is a trade credit definition: an agreement between two B2B companies, where a supplier of goods or services accepts a deferred payment from its client.
+Here is the definition: an agreement between two B2B companies, where a supplier of goods or services accepts a deferred payment from its client.

 This agreement does not cost your customer anything: they do not pay any fees or interest.